 I study what happens when organizations and industries rapidly adopt new technologies.
-I use qualitative methods (interviewing, observation, and archival research) to try to understand why some workers resist new technologies; how management practices influence technology outcomes; and what role governmental policies play in shaping organization and worker decisions to use new technologies.
-My research aims to inform technology governance strategies and develop theories of technological change, especially in the workplace.
+I primarily use qualitative methods (interviewing, observation, and archival research) to try to understand why some workers resist new technologies; how management practices influence technology outcomes; and what role organizational and governmental policies play in shaping organization and worker decisions about new technology use.
+My research aims to inform technology governance strategies and to develop theories of technological change, especially change that happens in the workplace.

 I'm currently working as a Project Scientist in the Technology Management Program at the University of California, Santa Barbara College of Engineering.
 I work with Dr. Matt Beane and study the implementation, management, and labor implications of robotics and automation in the manufacturing and logistics industries.

-Before UCSB, I worked as a postdoc with the rOpenSci Project at UC Berkeley; went through the PhD program and did research at the University of Texas at Austin School of Information (hook 'em); and studied at University of Pennsylvania Department of History and Sociology of Science.
+Before UCSB, I worked as a postdoc with the rOpenSci Project at UC Berkeley's Institute for Data Science; completed the PhD program and did research at the University of Texas at Austin School of Information; and studied at the University of Pennsylvania's Department of History and Sociology of Science.

 Automation (A.I./robotics), management, and labor